paulsonkoly/mealy/README.md

 ### Simple example

-This example reads ones until a zero.
-Then return how many ones we read.
+This example reads ones until a zero, then returns how many ones we read.

 ```ruby
 class Counter